 2 sets of filters (1000 hours of filtration) cost 19,9€.
 Note that a set of filters is already installed on your Zimpure.

-Additional filters will be available at the end of the campaign!
+Additional filters will are available here!
 We will add them into your Zimpure box.

 You can throw them in the bin, they can’t be recycled.